sparkled/sparkled/README.md

 - [ ] Add more effect and fill types
 - [ ] Multithreaded rendering
 - [ ] Support sequences without music (currently requires a mute MP3 file to be uploaded)
-- [ ] Ability to replace MP3 files for existing songs (even with different lengths)
+- [ ] Ability to replace MP3 files for existing sequences (even with different lengths)
 - [ ] More Sparkled Clients (ESP8266, Arduino Ethernet)

 ## Getting Started